Most Affordable (Cheap!) East Bay Summer Camps - 510 Families

 1. Find a deal.
 Our summer camp guide includes dozens of discount codes.

 2. Scholarships.
-Ask the summer camps staff for a scholarship or need-based rate.
+Ask the summer camp staff for a scholarship or need-based rate.

 3. Sign up a sib.
 There are often multiple kid rate discounts for families or friends.